Wuthering Waves Lucy Team Comps

 Step 2Build one practical shellUse a team that works with real roster limits, not only ideal pairings.

-Step 3Protect flexibilityLeave room to pivot if Version 3.3 Phase 2 changes your best path.
+Step 3Protect flexibilityLeave room to pivot if Version 3.4 The Dream Not Dreamed changes your best path.

 Lucy team checklist before locking a shell